 A is for Ariel and Her Pink Dress

-The Little Mermaid was by far my favorite Disney Movie growing up.
+The Little Mermaid was by far my favorite Disney movie growing up.
 Honestly, it still probably is.
 Now, while the Pink dress isn’t the most -iconic- costume from the movie…it’s one of my favorites.
 Also, I have the perfect pattern that you should use if you want to make this costume a reality for yourself.

 First off, would be the skirt…You will have to make the skirt twice, once with your Pink fabric and again with your white fabric.
 My idea would be to have the seam in the front of the skirt for the pink one and leave it open to allow for draping in the back.
-I would suggest just laying them out on your manequin and going at it free handed.
+I would suggest just laying them out on your mannequin and going at it free handed.
 I do plan on making this costume one day, so I hope to make a tutorial to show how I did it.

 Secondly, I don’t remember the back of Ariel’s dress, but I seriously doubt you need that huge bow.
 There are dresses, like Cinderella’s, that does have a large bow like that, but I think that this dress for Ariel is an exception.
 Plus…what a pain to have on your back while you’re sitting and eating with a Prince, right?
 No…seriously.

 And lastly, the sleeves will need some changes made.
-I have seen the puffs done in a couple different ways, with the cut outs done and another white puff sleeve underneath it…which would obviously be the harder route…I’d prefer to make it more simple and I would do over appliques of the white fabric on top of the pink puffs.
+I have seen the puffs done in a couple of different ways, with the cutouts done and another white puff sleeve underneath it…which would obviously be the harder route…I’d prefer to make it more simple and I would do over appliques of the white fabric on top of the pink puffs.
 Just put some interfacing to the white fabric, cut out the shapes, and sew them in place along the edges on the sleeves.
 Obviously…try this one a scrap piece before hand…no use in testing something out on your almost finished project…just to find out that it didn’t work out and you ruined your piece.

 Of Course, You Need Fabric, Too